 Best things to do in Seoul during a layover

 One of the best things to do in Seoul during a layover is to head to the Gyengbokgung Palace and observe the change of guards that happens 4 times a day.
 We witnessed the change of guards at 10 am, and it’s accompanied with instructions in English, so you really know what’s going on.
-You can check the latest schedule on the official website.

 You can also walk inside the Gyengbokgung Palace complex and explore the different areas of the Royal complex.

 Another thing to do in Seoul during layover that doesn’t require much time is exploring the famous Gangnam district and shopping for some unique street-style clothing shops.
 South Korea is really great for shopping, so if you have a budget and a bit of time for that, you can totally explore the shops of Gangnam.

 If you still have time left, you can head to the N Seoul Tower for the fantastic panoramic views of the city or explore the traditional Bukchon Hanok Village.

 There are plenty of other things to do in Seoul, however, during a layover, you have to be picky with what you want to visit, as you generally don’t have much time.

 Hope you enjoyed reading this post.
 In case you have any questions, don’t hesitate to ask!